Restless Legs Syndrome

 Many of the following medications have been dose-adjusted for the end-stage kidney disease patient and some are being used off-label for RLS.
 Medications such as gabapentin and pregabalin should be tapered down as kidney function deteriorates. *Note that gabapentin is not commercially available in 50 mg capsules, but can be compounded for patients if the lower starting dose is desired.

 A recommended starting dose is 50-100 mg* nightly.
 If not effective, it can be further titrated by 100 mg every 7 nights to a maximum of 300 mg PO q hs.
-It should be taken 1 to 2 hours before bedtime.
+It should be taken 2-3 hours before bedtime due to delay of peak onset.

 The most common side effects are drowsiness, dizziness, confusion and fatigue.
 Peripheral edema may also be a side effect.